CodeFromAnywhere/CodeFromAnywhere/README.md

 # More projects

 I have many more projects.
-Check [my repos](https://github.actionschema.com/CodeFromAnywhere) for an overview (private and public).
+Check [my repos](https://github.com/CodeFromAnywhere) for an overview.
 Interested in [working with me or request a demo?](freelance.md)

 # Key insights